nascho/aws_projects/003_s3_react_cicd_r53/README.md

-# ReactJS Application Deployed with GitGub Actions CI/CD
+# ReactJS Application Deployed with GitGub Actions CI/CD and CloudFront for CDN.

 ## Description

-The purpose of this project was to deploy a React Application namely my Portfolio Website to an S3 Bucket using GitHub Actions (CI/CD) and set a custom domain with Route 53.
+The purpose of this project was to deploy a React Application namely my Portfolio Website to an S3 Bucket using GitHub Actions (CI/CD), set a custom domain with Route 53 and use CloudFront for distribution.

 ## Steps Taken